Let’s talk about user experience design.

 Most people don’t have the time (or inclination) to consume large amounts of undifferentiated text.

-Keep your users’ attention and make your key points more compelling if you break up text with headers, subheaders, images, bullet points, and numbered lists (note how HubSpot breaks up the long copy in this piece on inbound marketing).
+Breaking up text with headers, subheaders, images, bullet points, and numbered lists will keep your users’ attention and make your key points more compelling (note how HubSpot breaks up the long copy in this piece on inbound marketing).

 MAKE CALLS TO ACTION (CTAs) VISIBLE AND CLEAR

-Conversions are important, and they increase when your CTAs are clear, concise, compelling, and easy to find.
+Conversions are important and increase when your CTAs are clear, concise, compelling, and easy to find.

 Use strong action verbs (being specific is better than “click here”) to get your users’ attention.
-In addition, use different colors for your CTAs than the background on which they appear to make them stand out.
+In addition, use colors different from the background on which your CTAs appear to make them stand out.

 Conclusion